 misbehaviour includes conduct that renders the Chief Executive Officer unfit to hold office as Chief Executive Officer notwithstanding that the conduct does not relate to any function of the office.

-[Clause 8 amended by No. 18 of 2009 s.
+[Clause 8 amended: No. 18 of 2009 s.
 95(3).]

 9. Other conditions of service